awslabs/aws-deployment-framework/docs/admin-guide.md

    in your AWS management account too.

-   To ease this process, the AWS CloudFormation stack will run the _InitialCommit_ Custom CloudFormation resource when updating via the SAR.
+   To ease this process, the AWS CloudFormation stack will run the _InitialCommit_ Custom CloudFormation resource when updating ADF.
    This resource will open a pull request against the default branch (i.e.
    `main`) on the _bootstrap_ repository with a set of changes that you can optionally choose to merge.
 If those changes are merged into the default